 No, Texas doesn’t require name reservations.
-However, when free business name search online to find one.
+When you start a business in Texas, you can do a free business name search online to find one.

 How long will it take to get my Texas incorporation or Texas LLC processed?

-The Texas Secretary of State will take about 3-5 business days to process your Texas Certificate of Formation, unless you pay an extra $25 and then they will process in 1 business day.
+The Texas Secretary of State will take about 3-5 business days to process your Texas Certificate of Formation (many states refer to this document as the articles of incorporation), unless you pay an extra $25 and then they will process in 1 business day.

 - Drafting custom Texas Certificate of Formation for an LLC or Corporation.

 - The incorporator initial resolution, or organizer if Texas LLC.

 - Ratified corporate bylaws, or operating agreement if Texas LLC.